RobAstur/Pands-Project/README.md

 The scatter charts provide very interesting information that can be see in below key points.

 * Petals Length and Petal Width
-    * According to **reference 6** **reference 14** and **reference 7** there is correlation between petal length and width, petals are getting bigger substantially when both dimensions increase. **reference 12** suggest that petal length  is the key feture to identify the flowers.
+    * According to **reference 6** **reference 14** and **reference 7** there is correlation between petal length and width, flowers with longer petals tend to have wider widths. **reference 12** suggest that petal length  is the key feture to identify the flowers.
     * In the charts we can see that setosa flowers Petal length and petal width are the smaller and the virginica are the largest.
 Versicolor has average values.
     * We can see that setosa flowers can be easily separated and identified by petals. **Reference 10** **reference 12** **reference 15**
-    * **reference 14** suggest that petal width can be used alone to separate setosa flowers from rest of the subjects.
+    * **Reference 14** suggest that petal width can be used alone to separate setosa flowers from rest of the subjects.
-    * Although there are some points overlapping **reference 3** suggests that all the flowers can be identified by the petal sizes.

 * Sepal Length and Sepal Width
     * Setosa flowers have the highest sepal width and it is combined with a low sepal length.
 Versicolor flowers has average values and Virginica are the opposite of setosa with low sepal with and high sepal length.
-    * Setosa flowers can also be separated from the rest of the flowers in the dataset using Sepal measurements. **reference 11** **reference 15**
+    * Setosa flowers can also be separated from the rest of the flowers in the dataset using sepal measurements. **reference 11** **reference 15**
     * Although virginica is larger than Versicolor, they have many points overlapping **Reference 10**.
 Thus, it would be difficult to identify flowers using  Sepal Length and width alone. **Reference 13**. **Reference 16** argue that it is not possible to separate flowers using only sepal length.
-    * According to **Reference 16** there is weak correlation bewteen sepal lenght and sepal width
+    * According to **Reference 16** there is weak correlation bewteen sepal lenght and sepal width. **Reference 14** see a moderate negative correlation between sepal length and sepal width.
+This statement imply that flowers that havee longer sepals tend to have narrower widths.

 ### Combination of bar charts and scatter plot

-This section creates shows 4 different bar charts combined with scatter plots.
+This section shows 4 different bar charts combined with scatter plots.
 It combine one of the principel features (petal and sepal sizes) and species.
 Bar chart calculates the mean and scatter plot add the range of sizes.
 It provides a very interesting information for analysis.
-It hlps to confirm and understand the information provided by the previous section
+It helps to confirm and understand the information provided by the previous section

 * Petal Length by species - As we have learnt the setosa flowers has smaller petal length and can be easily separated.
-However in this chart if we analized the scatter plot range it shows that there is a clear overlaping between values 5.5 to 7.0 cms.
+However in this chart if we analized the scatter plot range we can see an overlaping between versicolor and virginica in values around 5.5 to 7.0 cms range.

 ![Petal_Length](https://github.com/RobAstur/Pands-Project/blob/main/Average%20Sepal%20Length%20by%20species%20%2B%20scatter%20plot.png)

 * Petal width by species - We have the same situation.
 Setosa flowers can be completely separated from Versicolor and Virginica.
-For this 2 values the scatter plot range shows clear overlaping between values 1.5 cm to almost 2 cm.
+For this 2 values the scatter plot range shows clear overlaping between values 1.5 cm to almost 2 cm for versicolor and virginica.

 ![Petal_Width](https://github.com/RobAstur/Pands-Project/blob/main/Average%20petal%20width%20by%20species%20%2B%20scatterplot.png)